 When finding the correct dosage of CBD, it’s important to know thyself.

 What is your comfort level with medications?
 How much do you trust the practitioner?
 If it’s just some dude selling you a bottle at a vape shop or something like that, it might be difficult to understand what CBD is.
 Ask them.
+They may be knowledgable.
 Get to know their sense of what that particular CBD’s effects are.

-You might cross right over the dose that works for you.
+CBD is so subtle that if the CBD is too concentrated you might surpass the dose that works for you.
 Or, you might try it for a few days and find it doesn’t work at all and give up.
 It’s important to realize that CBD is a lot subtler and it requires you to meet it halfway – in terms of understanding yourself, your ailments, your response to medication, and how well you can tune into your body and feel the effects of the CBD.
 Different methods of getting CBD into your system can affect you in various ways as well.